1. Introduction

 Boomtown is spread across a large valley site with three main areas:

-- Temple Valley: The Lions Den amphitheatre, the other side of Hilltop.
+- The Lions Den Amphitheatre: :, The other side of Hilltop.

 Getting between them involves an uphill and downhill journey.
 For 2026, more venues and activities are moving into Hilltop, so you may find yourself travelling between the two areas more often.